 The 18th World IMACS Congress and MODSIM09 International Congress on Modelling and Simulation

 Lloyd, Wes; David, Olaf; Ascough II, James C.; Rojas, Ken W.; Carlson, Jack R.; Leavesley, George H.; Krause, Peter; Green, Timothy R.; and Ahuja, Lajpat R., "An Exploratory Investigation on the Invasiveness of Environmental Modeling Frameworks" (2009).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 18.